redis/redis-doc/topics/sentinel.md

     sentinel parallel-syncs resque 5

-You only need to specify the masters to monitor, giving to each separated master (that may have any number of slaves) a different name.
-There is no need to specify slaves, which are auto-discovered.
-Sentinel will update the configuration automatically with additional information about slaves (in order to retain the information in case of restart).
-The configuration is also rewritten every time a slave is promoted to master during a failover and every time a new Sentinel is discovered.
+You only need to specify the masters to monitor, giving to each separated master (that may have any number of replicas) a different name.
+There is no need to specify replicas, which are auto-discovered.
+Sentinel will update the configuration automatically with additional information about replicas (in order to retain the information in case of restart).
+The configuration is also rewritten every time a replica is promoted to master during a failover and every time a new Sentinel is discovered.

-The example configuration above basically monitors two sets of Redis instances, each composed of a master and an undefined number of slaves.
+The example configuration above basically monitors two sets of Redis instances, each composed of a master and an undefined number of replicas.
 One set of instances is called `mymaster`, and the other `resque`.

 The meaning of the arguments of `sentinel monitor` statements is the following: